 Total hours of full-time employees + total hours of part-time employees = total hours worked by all employees per year

 4250 (part-time) + 14,560 (full-time) = 18,810 total hours

-In the last step, just divide the total number of hours of full-time employees and part-time employees (in our example 410 hours) by the number of regular full-time hours (in our example 2,080 hours per year or 40 hours x 52 weeks ) to generate the full time equivalent for a certain period of time.
+In the last step, simply divide the total number of hours of full-time employees and part-time employees (in our example 410 hours) by the number of regular full-time hours (in our example 2,080 hours per year or 40 hours x 52 weeks ) to calculate the full time equivalent for a certain period of time.